5 Simple Steps to Write Cold Emails That Get Results (Free Templates Included)

 Hi [Recipient's Name],

-I am looking forward to connecting!
+I am looking forward to the conversation!

 Common Challenges and Solutions in Cold Emailing